High water year for Royal Gorge Whitewater Festival

-The Royal Gorge WhiteWater Festival is on for this Friday and Saturday.
-“Last year we had a really low flow season and it’s just 180 degree difference this year,” said Royal Gorge Rafting, Owner, Ty Seufer.
+CANON CITY – The Royal Gorge Whitewater Festival is on for this Friday and Saturday.
+“Last year we had a really low flow season and it’s just 180-degree difference this year,” said Royal Gorge Rafting Owner, Ty Seufer.
 The water is running extremely high and fast.
-Festival organizers say the respect what the water brings and adjust.
+Festival organizers say they respect what the water brings and adjust.

 River action is the reason for the festival, but there is much more happening during the event.
 “The rest of it’s a big party,” said Event Organizer, Drew Frady.
 Vendors, food trucks and bands will offer entertainment.